Recent Court Cases

 Co-Counsel: Venable, LLP.

-Summary: DRM filed a lawsuit on behalf of individuals with serious mental illness incarcerated in Maryland prisons who are unlawfully housed in segregation (restrictive housing) and discriminated against, in violation of the ADA, Section 504 of the Rehabilitation Act, and constitutional guarantees against cruel and unusual punishment pursuant to the 8th and 14th Amendments to the U.S. Constitution.
+Summary: DRM filed a lawsuit on behalf of individuals with serious mental illness incarcerated in Maryland prisons who are unlawfully housed in segregation (restrictive housing) and discriminated against, in violation of the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, subjected to a substantial risk of harm from the failure to provide constitutionally adequate treatment, and denied constitutional guarantees against cruel and unusual punishment pursuant to the 8th and 14th Amendments to the U.S. Constitution.

-Summary: DRM brought suit on behalf of individuals with mental illness who have been charged with a crime, and found Incompetent to Stand Trial (IST) and dangerous and experiencing excessive time in detentionbefore being transferred to a state hospital or for competency restoration, violating their constitutional and civil rights.
-Maryland law requires Maryland Department of Health (MDH) to transfer them within business 10 days of being notified of the Court’s Order.
-Detainees often receive little to no treatment and are held in solitary confinement under challenging conditions, worsening their health.
+Summary: DRM brought suit on behalf of individuals with mental illness and other disabilities who have been charged with a crime and found Incompetent to Stand Trial (IST) and dangerous.
+These individuals are detained indefinitely in jails rather than transferred to a state facility for competency restoration, thereby violating their constitutional and civil rights.
+Maryland law requires the Department of Health (MDH) to transfer detainees found IST and dangerous within 10 business days of being notified of the Court’s Order.
+Detainees often receive little to no treatment and are sometimes held in solitary confinement under challenging conditions, thereby worsening their health.
 DRM’s goal is to ensure prompt access to treatment, the creation of community alternatives for low-level offenders, and an increase in community supports.

 Co-Counsel: Wiley Rein, LLP and Washington Lawyers’ Committee for Civil Rights and Urban Affairs

-Summary: In 2016, DRM brought suit against the Housing Authority of Prince George’s County alleging their failure to provide sufficient accessible housing, make reasonable modifications and accommodations for qualified persons with disabilities, and engaging in housing discrimination.
-The parties reached a settlement 2018 that included an agreement to make significant accessibility changes to its public housing sites, as well as taking steps to create new accessible units in project based housing, damages for plaintiffs, a modification fund, and changes to HAPGC policies and procedures.
-But by 2023, when the Settlement Agreement was about to expire, HAPGC had not finished all of what it promised.
-DRM and pro bono partner Sidley Austin asked the Court for permission to file a Motion to Enforce.
-The Court ordered DRM to try to work it out through mediation.
-The parties are still in mediation, and DRM has engaged an accessibility expert to identify areas where changes are still needed.
+Summary: In 2016, DRM brought suit against the Housing Authority of Prince George’s County (HAPGC).
+The suit alleged that HAPGC failed to provide sufficient accessible housing, failed to make reasonable modifications and accommodations for qualified persons with disabilities, and engaged in housing discrimination.
+The parties reached a settlement in 2018 that included an agreement by HAPGC to make significant accessibility changes to its public housing sites, as well as taking steps to create new accessible units in project-based housing.
+The settlement also included terms providing for damages for plaintiffs, a modification fund, and changes to HAPGC policies and procedures.
+However, by 2023, as the Settlement Agreement was about to expire, HAPGC had not fulfilled its obligations under said agreement.
+DRM and pro bono partner Sidley Austin asked the Court for permission to file a motion to enforce the Settlement Agreement.
+The Court asked DRM to try to work it out through mediation.
+The parties are still in mediation, and Plaintiffs have engaged an accessibility expert to identify areas where changes are still needed.

 Filed: 2016.